-The Assistant Dean, Student Support Services,3 shall have the following duties and responsibilities with regard to the Student Disciplinary System:
+The Associate Dean, Student Support Services,3 shall have the following duties and responsibilities with regard to the Student Disciplinary System:

-- Coordinate all aspects of the College's disciplinary system, including informing students of charges lodged against them, investigating charges, and undertaking such other activities as may be necessary to implement the provisions of the Student Disciplinary System. - Coordinate the gathering of all facts regarding a violation of the Code of Student Conduct. - Conduct interviews with students charged with a violation of the Code of Student Conduct; the Assistant Dean, Student Support Services, will provide students who have been charged an opportunity to discuss the matter.
+- Coordinate all aspects of the College's disciplinary system, including informing students of charges lodged against them, investigating charges, and undertaking such other activities as may be necessary to implement the provisions of the Student Disciplinary System. - Coordinate the gathering of all facts regarding a violation of the Code of Student Conduct. - Conduct interviews with students charged with a violation of the Code of Student Conduct; the Associate Dean, Student Support Services, will provide students who have been charged an opportunity to discuss the matter. - Determine student accountability for violations of the Code of Student Conduct in a manner that ensures fundamental fairness and to assign sanctions in cases where guilt is determined. - Advise students charged with a violation of the Code of Student Conduct of their appeal options. - Maintain disciplinary records in accordance with the College's policy on retention of student records and with the Federal Family Educational Rights and Privacy Act (FERPA) of 1974, as amended.
+For related information on FERPA, please refer to the FERPA policy, which appears in SECTION IX.

-3 References to the "Assistant Dean, Student Support Services" throughout this policy also includes his or her designee, where the Assistant Dean, Student Support Services is either unavailable or believes it is appropriate to excuse himself/herself for conflict reasons.
+3 References to the "Associate Dean, Student Support Services" throughout this policy also includes his or her designee, where the Associate Dean, Student Support Services is either unavailable or believes it is appropriate to excuse himself/herself for conflict reasons.